 The question is, how much do you want to be closer, more engaged with, more connected to your dad?
 How much darkess are you willing to venture into before you emerge into the light of deeper understanding?
 Because, like it or not, there are unknown, dark places in all of us and in all relationships, and you have to feel your way though them before you can make things better.”

-Best wishes to you for a Happy Father’s Day — because WE ALL DESERVE IT. xoxoxoxo.
+Best wishes to you for a Happy Father’s Day — because WE ALL deserve to celebrate this day. xo.